How to Learn Jazz Guitar – The Definitive Guide

 - And many more

-These are the musical concepts that, when combined with your scale and arpeggio knowledge, will allow you to sound “jazzy” in your solos.
+These are the musical concepts that, when combined with scales and arpeggios, allows you to sound “jazzy” in your solos.

-Before you know it, you’re lines will sound less like scales and arpeggios and more like the phrases you hear on your favorite jazz records.
+Before you know it, your lines sound less like scales and arpeggios and more like what you hear on your favorite jazz records.

 Finding Your Own Voice

-It’s not easy, but with time, effort, and a focus on the language, you can get there.
+It’s not easy, but with time, effort, and a focus on language, you can get there.

-Now, you might be worried that if you study the language that you’ll never develop your own voice on the guitar.
+Now, you might be worried that if you study the language that you’ll never develop your own voice.